 Mount Kilimanjaro is the tallest mountain in Africa, making it one of the seven summits.
-It very popular with both experienced hikers and first time adventurers because it is considered to be the easiest of the seven summits because it requires no technical skills or equipment, such as rope, harness, crampons or ice axe.
+It very popular with both experienced hikers and first time adventurers because it is considered to be the easiest of the seven summits.
+Scaling the mountain requires no technical skills or equipment, such as rope, harness, crampons or ice axe.
 It is a hiking peak, not mountaineering.

 Kilimanjaro is not only Africa’s tallest peak, but also the world’s tallest free standing mountain.
-The summit, named Uhuru Point, is 5,895 meters (19,341 feet).
-While most high mountains are part of ranges, such as Mount Everest’s Himalayan Mountain Range, free standing mountains are usually a result of volcanic activity.
+The summit, named Uhuru Point, is 5,895 meters (19,341 feet) above sea level.
+While most high mountains are part of ranges, such as Mount Everest’s Himalayan Mountain Range, free standing mountains like Kilimanjaro are usually a result of volcanic activity.

-Kilimanjaro lies 205 miles from the equator.
+Kilimanjaro lies just 205 miles from the equator.
 The equator is an imaginary line that divides the Northern Hemisphere and Southern Hemisphere.
-When early explorers reported seeing glaciers on the top of Kilimanjaro, people did not believe them as they thought it was impossible for ice to form so close to the equatorial sun.
+When early explorers reported seeing glaciers on the top of Kilimanjaro, people did not believe them as they thought it was impossible for ice to form so close to the hot, equatorial sun.
 Scientists now believe that the glaciers shrink and then regrow during the planet’s ice ages.

 Kilimanjaro once had three volcanic cones – Kibo, Shira and Mawenzi.
 Kibo is the tallest cone and where the summit lies.
 Shira has since collapsed, creating the Shira Plateau on the western side of the mountain.
-Mawenzi is a craggy peak standing 5,149 meters (16,896 feet) tall, and is the third highest peak in Africa, after Mount Kilimanjaro and Mount Kenya.
+Mawenzi is a craggy peak standing 5,149 meters (16,896 feet) tall, and is the third highest peak in Africa, after Kibo and Mount Kenya.

 Shira and Mawenzi are extinct volcanoes.
 However, Kibo is a dormant volcano; it can erupt again.
 The last major eruption was 360,000 years ago.
 The most recent activity was 200,000 years ago.
 The ash pit is a two hour round trip hike from the highest campsite, Crater Camp.
 Those who visit the ash pit will be greeted by the smell of sulfur from the volcano’s lava.

 Mount Kilimanjaro was first climbed in 1889 by a German geologist Hans Meyer, an Austrian climber Ludwig Purtscheller and a local guide Yohani Kinyala Lauwo.
 On Hans Meyer’s first attempt in 1887, he made it to the base of Kibo because he did not have equipment for heavy snow and ice.
 He made a second attempt in 1888 that was also unsuccessful.

 Now approximately 30,000 people climb Kilimanjaro every year.
 Unfortunately about 50% of climbers fail, mostly due to altitude sickness.
 Many who fail choose to climb on the Marangu Route, which is the shortest path to the peak.
 However, the best way to climb is to use a longer route to aid in acclimatization.

-The oldest person to climb Kilimanjaro is 88 year old Dr. Fred Distelhorst, a retired American orthodontist who broke the world record in 2017.
+The oldest person to successfully climb Kilimanjaro is 88 year old Dr. Fred Distelhorst, a retired American orthodontist who broke the world record in 2017.
 The oldest woman to climb Kilimanjaro is 86 year old Angela Vorobyova, a retired Russian school teacher, who climbed in 2015.
-The previous record holder was American Bob Wheeler, who climbed Kilimanjaro at the age of 85 years and 201 days in 2014.
+A previous record holder was Bob Wheeler, who summited at the age of 85 in 2014.

-The youngest person to climb Kilimanjaro is American Coaltan Tanner, who summited at age six in 2018.
-The youngest girl to summit is Montannah Kenney, who was 7 years old in 2008.
-The minimum age for climbing Kilimanjaro is 10 years old, but exceptions are made with children that have significant experience trekking.
+The record holder for the youngest person to climb Kilimanjaro is American Coaltan Tanner, who summited at age six in 2018.
+The youngest girl to summit is Montannah Kenney, who was 7 years old when she accomplished the feat.
+The minimum age for climbing Kilimanjaro is 10 years old, but the park authority grants exceptions to children who have significant experience trekking.